cyberomanov/status/README.md

 3. Create at least 2 channels: `alarm` and `log`.
 Customize them and `get chats IDs`.
 4. Connect to your server and create `status` folder in the `$HOME directory`.
-5. In this folder you have to create `main.sh` file with `nano $HOME/status/main.sh`, which can be find in `status_ex` folder.
+5. In this folder you have to create `main.sh` file with `nano $HOME/status/main.sh`.
 You don't have to edit this file, it's ready to use.

 ```
 #!/bin/bash